-Your treatment options for stomach cancer depend on the stage of your cancer, your overall health and your preferences.
+Your treatment options for gastroesophageal junction cancer or stomach cancer depend on the stage of your cancer, your overall health and your preferences.

-The goal of surgery is to remove all of the stomach cancer and a margin of healthy tissue, when possible.
+The goal of surgery for cancer in the body of the stomach is also to remove all of the stomach cancer and a margin of healthy tissue, when possible.
 Options include:

 - Removing early-stage tumors from the stomach lining.
 Very small cancers limited to the inside lining of the stomach may be removed using endoscopy in a procedure called endoscopic mucosal resection.
 The endoscope is a lighted tube with a camera that's passed down your throat into your stomach.
 The doctor uses special tools to remove the cancer and a margin of healthy tissue from the stomach lining.